 What are Geometric Shapes?

-Geometric shapes are any structure, open or closed, having a definite shape and properties made up of lines and points.
+Geometric shapes are any structure, open or closed, having a definite shape and properties made up of lines, curves and points.
 Some of the known geometric shapes are square, rectangle, circle, cone, cylinder, sphere, etc. All these shapes have some properties that make them unique and different from the other shapes.

 Geometric shapes are defined as figures closed by a boundary which is made by combining the definite amount of curves, points, and line segments.
 Each shape has a unique name such as circle, square, triangle, rectangle, etc. In real life, we are surrounded by various basic geometric shapes, like the slice of a pizza is in the shape of a triangle, doors or windows are in the shape of a rectangle, and many more.